Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 - `iss`
     - The public key corresponding to the private key of the reviewer (issuer).
     - MUST be a Major type 3 (a text string) of length `130`.
-    - MUST correspond to an ECDSA public key in hexadecimal notation.
+    - MUST correspond to an ECDSA public key in base64url encoding.
 - `iat`
     - Unix time at the moment the review was left (issued at).
     - MUST be of Major type 0 (an unsigned integer) and MUST NOT be greater than current Unix time.